mik4el/gadget-board/README.md

 ## Introduction
-This is a web app showing latest data from mik4el's gadgets using Django, Angular2 and Docker.
+This is a web app showing latest data from mik4el's gadgets using Django, Angular (version 6.0.2 since 2018-05-20) and Docker.
 The app is currently available at https://m4bd.se.

-The web app is separated into a backend `web/gadget_board_backend` using Django and a frontend `web/gadget_board_frontend` using Angular2.
+The web app is separated into a backend `web/gadget_board_backend` using Django and a frontend `web/gadget_board_frontend` using Angular.

 The full stack is running in Docker containers and consists of: